AnnaZaragoza/KeepItClean/README.md

 # KeeItClean

-MVC (Model Viewer Controller) pattern app created with Vanilla JavaScript.
+MVC pattern app created with Vanilla JavaScript.
 It organises the cleaning tasks and the issues encountered in a rented apartment from AirBnB.
 ![Alt Text](https://github.com/AnnaZaragoza/KeepItClean/blob/30080bce13623be0ff9c6225bb2915d2a897c9ac/img/app.png)
 Live Demo: [Keep It Clean App](https://keepitcleanapp.netlify.app/)